patoroco/euribor/README.md

 1. Fetches the latest EURIBOR rates from euribor-rates.eu
 2. Updates daily rate files in the `/api/daily/{YYYY}/{MM}/{DD}` directory structure
 3. Calculates and updates monthly averages in the `/api/monthly/{YYYY}/{MM}` directory structure
+4. Generates and updates JSON files for both yearly and monthly data
-4. Commits and pushes changes to the repository
+5. Commits and pushes changes to the repository

-On the first run, the workflow will also populate historical data starting from 2012.
+On the first run, the workflow will also populate historical data starting from 1999.

 ## Directory Structure